Demographics of Uganda: Refugee population

 According to the UNHCR, Uganda hosts over 1.1 million refugees on its soil as of November 2018.
-Most come from neighbouring countries in the African Great Lakes region, particularly South Sudan (68.0 percent) and Democratic Republic of the Congo (24.6%).
+Most come from neighbouring countries in the African Great Lakes region, particularly South Sudan (68.0%) and Democratic Republic of the Congo (24.6%).

 Vital statistics

 Registration of births and deaths in Uganda is not yet complete.
 The Population Division of the United Nations Department of Economic and Social Affairs prepared the following estimates.

-Fertility and births
+Demographic and Health Surveys

 Total Fertility Rate (TFR)(Wanted Fertility Rate) and Crude Birth Rate (CBR):

 Fertility data as of 2011 and 2016 (DHS Program):